 - Repayment term: Up to 2 years from the date of issuance

 - Interest rate: 1% fixed

-The forgiven portion of the loan will be canceled and removed from your loan amount.
+The forgiven portion of the loan will be canceled and removed from the principal amount of your loan.
 Your lender will continue to service the loan until the remaining unforgiven amount is repaid.

 How to Calculate the Size of Payments After Payroll Forgiveness

 The remaining loan would have a total maturity of 24 months from origination.
 The interest rate will be 1%, and the payments will be due each month.
 We’ve created a spreadsheet you can download to estimate the costs of the loan after payroll forgiveness.
 You’ll want to avoid borrowing more than the business can support, especially since the general economic climate remains uncertain.

 If you wish to recreate this calculation, you can use the payment function (=PMT) in Excel.
 Ensure the interest rate is divided by 12 so that it matches the payment frequency.
 The only other thing left to add is the accumulated interest, which you can figure out by multiplying the loan amount by the interest rate and dividing the result in half to get six months of deferred payments.

 Debt forgiveness in the case of PPP loans will not count as income on tax filings.
 This is an exception in the act to avoid penalizing businesses that needed help from the loan.

 Fit Small Business has applied for forgiveness on our PPP loan.
 Our lender provided us with an Excel worksheet to complete in lieu of the formal SBA form.
 The worksheet required all of the same information that appears on the SBA Paycheck Protection Program Loan Forgiveness Application.
 We are still awaiting a final response from our lender on whether or not our application for forgiveness was accepted.